basilevh/carla-greater/README.md

 # Dataset Code for Revealing Occlusions with 4D Neural Fields

-GREATER and CARLA -- two synthetic datasets that are released alongside our CVPR 2022 paper "Revealing Occlusions with 4D Neural Fields".
+GREATER and CARLA-4D -- two synthetic datasets that are released alongside our CVPR 2022 paper "Revealing Occlusions with 4D Neural Fields".

 See the [main repository here](https://github.com/basilevh/occlusions-4d).